707 - EXCERCISES WITH DUMBELLS

 normal process for each exercise.
 You should use your own body as a

 guideline.
-Always start out with smaller numbers of sets and
+Always start out with smaller numbers of sets and repetitions and

 build up to larger numbers.